epykure/epyk-ui/doc/intro/ready-to-use.rst

 This section will details some examples available on `Github <https://github.com/epykure/epyk-templates>`_

+It will illustrate some example and provide more explanation concerning the modules and functions used.

+More ready to use dashboards are available in the `Epyk Gallery <https://epykure.github.io/demos/>`_

 .. note:: This is a collaborative framework so not hesitate to share your work to add more examples to this list.

 Statics